-Ikea.
 For too many people, Swedish Design is Ikea.
 I admit I too have a house filled with “The Wonderful Everyday,” but I know there is so much more to Swedish Design than my Billy Bookcase, my Regissör cabinet and Fantastisk napkins.
 A weekend trip to discover all the amazing design stores in Stockholm was the antidote!

 Svenskt Tenn is the mother of all design stores in Stockholm.
 It actually translates to Swedish Pewter and they sold only that when it was founded in 1924 by Estrid Ericson, In 1934, Austrian architect and designer Josef Frank was brought into the company.
 He designed more than 160 textile prints full of color and humor – everything from lampshades, chairs and cabinets are covered.
 I could have taken home an apron in every print!